 There is no “best” disposable product; each has pros and cons.
 Understanding those pros and cons is almost impossible without performing a Life Cycle Assessment that compares all the environmental impacts (energy, water, pollution, etc.) of the exact products you’re considering.

-Since not all businesses have the time or funds to invest in that research, we’ve created some general tips to guide you in the right direction.
+Since not all businesses have the time or funds to invest in that research, here are some general tips:

 Two rules of thumb

 1. Less “stuff” means less environmental impact, so using as little packaging as possible is ideal – but only to the point where the product isn’t damaged.
 If the packaging fails to keep the product usable (or food edible), then all the environmental impact that went into creating the product goes to waste.
 Less “stuff” could mean reducing the amount of packaging, and/or using plastic that’s made with less material (like thinner plastic).

 2. Products made from recycled materials are almost always environmentally better than those made from virgin content – within the same material type.
 That is, a recycled-content plastic cup is better than a virgin plastic cup, and a recycled-content paper cup is better than a virgin paper cup.